Fantasy Football – The Secret to MBA Admission?

 When I look at my fantasy team this year, I had a good QB (Tom Brady, you are the man!), good WRs and a decent tight end, but my running backs split time with other players.
 What happened to the days of Emmitt Smith, Marshall Faulk, or Barry Sanders getting every carry and catches on third down?
 Just as those backs are the key to fantasy football success, having that “complete” skill set is the key to getting accepted to a top MBA program. (thanks for sticking with me, I’m getting to the point).

 The admissions regular season is about to start in about six weeks or so and we are now in the MBA application pre-season.
-If you want to win a championship in late 2013 early 2014, it’s time plan and make moves now as the pre-season is where rings are won and lost (this football metaphor is getting out of hand, we know J. Spend the time to think about your candidacy and bolster your areas of weakness.
+If you want to win a championship in late 2019 early 2020, it’s to time plan and make moves now as the pre-season is where rings are won and lost.
+Spend the time to think about your candidacy and bolster your areas of weakness.
 It goes a long way when “Ingrid the Investment Banker” or “Mark the Marketer” can show that they are much more than what they have accomplished at work (performance at work is a given for top MBA programs).
 Be the every down back and you should be well-positioned to have confetti falling on your head before hopping a flight to Disneyland to pal around with some 20-year old doomed to be Mickey Mouse for the rest of his life while you celebrate your MBA application championship!

 Reach out if you’d like to have a free consultation!